RacleRay/LearingBetterGitRepos/README.md

 2. [hyperopt / hyperopt](https://github.com/hyperopt/hyperopt)：超参数调整
 3. [hyperparameter_hunter](https://github.com/HunterMcGushion/hyperparameter_hunter)：Automatically save and learn from Experiment results, leading to long-term, persistent optimization that remembers all your tests.
 4. [microsoft / DeepSpeed](https://github.com/microsoft/DeepSpeed)：library that makes distributed training easy, efficient, and effective.
+   - [TDS](https://github.com/BAAI-WuDao/TDS): A plug-in of Microsoft DeepSpeed to fix the bug of DeepSpeed pipeline
 5. [apex](https://github.com/NVIDIA/apex)：A PyTorch Extension: Tools for easy mixed precision and distributed training in Pytorch
 6. [model-optimization](https://github.com/tensorflow/model-optimization)：A toolkit to optimize ML models for deployment for Keras and TensorFlow, including quantization and pruning.
 7. [keras-tuner](https://github.com/keras-team/keras-tuner)：Hyperparameter tuning for humans